 Karen lights up when she talks about wine on this level.
 It is knowledge, drawn from her grounding in scientific research, that she enthusiastically shares with her students.

-As a retired person, you can share expertise from your previous life,” she says.
-“People get knowledge and pleasure from the experience, and I can make new friends, which is rather good."
+As a retired person, you can share expertise from your previous life, people get knowledge and pleasure from the experience, and I can make new friends, which is rather good."

 While winemaking is a science, it is also an art, Karen says.
 “Getting the balance right is in all the small decisions: when to pick the fruit, choosing the acid level and the type of barrel.”